Remember the Titans: UDM Reaches Out to Its Neighbors

 The president’s vision

-Decades before the Rev. Gerald Stockhausen became university president in 2004, a fence was erected around the campus.
+The Rev. Gerald Stockhausen became president of UDM in 2004.
+Decades ago, well before his tenure, a fence was erected around the campus.

-While not the most warm and fuzzy of construction projects, it had become a necessary one to the university as the neighborhoods around it -- particularly those to the south and west -- began to decline.
+While not the most warm and fuzzy of construction projects, it became a necessary one as the neighborhoods around the university — particularly those to the south and west — began the same slow and steady decline that has plagued much of Detroit for more than half-a-century.

-Now, however, the university is looking outside its fenced border to better integrate itself with its community.
+Now, however, the university is looking outside its zone to better integrate itself with its community.
 Its leadership role in the University Commons organization is a prime example of that mission.

-Stockhausen's predecessor, Sr. Maureen Fay, started the group and now is its chair.
-She partnered with Wayne County, Marygrove College -- which is less than a mile west of UDM's main campus -- and other area organizations like Northstar Community Development Corp.
-The primary focus is improving Livernois -- from the Lodge Freeway to the city limits -- through action like storefront façade improvement.
-They've acquired funding from the Mayor's Office of Commercial Revitalization and completed about a dozen facade face lifts so far.
+Stockhausen’s predecessor, Sr. Maureen Fay, originated the group that he now chairs.
+She partnered with Wayne County, Marygrove College — which is less than a mile west of UDM’s main campus — and other area organizations like Northstar Community Development Corp.
+The primary focus is the improvement of Livernois — from the Lodge Freeway to the city limits — through action like storefront façade improvement.
+Funding from the Mayor’s Office of Commercial Revitalization has brought about a dozen façade facelifts so far.

-UDM also is attempting to offer more opportunities for the community to come to campus.
+UDM is also attempting to offer more opportunities for the community to come onto campus.
+“We’re trying to balance safety and comfort with campus being a place where the community is also welcome,” says Stockhausen.

 From farmland to city